 Recessional in D Major Op.
-2 (from Ten Pieces for the Organ 2 Staff, Op.
-1-9) by Dr. Steven Monrotus, dedicated to and performed by Dr. Vidas Pinkevicius at Vilnius University St. John's Church in Vilnius, Lithuania, a worship center which has the largest pipe organ in LIthuania with 3,500 pipes, one of the most beautiful mechanical action instruments in Europe speaking into one of the finest acoustics in the world with 5 seconds of reverberation.
+2 by Dr. Steven Monrotus, dedicated to and performed by Dr. Vidas Pinkevicius at Vilnius University St. John's Church in Vilnius, Lithuania, a worship center which has the largest pipe organ in Lithuania with some 3,500 pipes.

+This is one of the most beautiful mechanical action instruments in Europe speaking into one of the finest acoustics in the world.

-For a description of how this piece was put together ...
-See blog/archive [YOUR IDEAS].
+A description for how this piece was put together has

-the world, a thoughtful and inspired improvisor, and a phenomental teacher and composer of organ music in his own right, and we thank him for recording this piece and posting it on Youtube for public viewing.
+of the pipe organ, and an inspired composer and transcriber of organ music.
+We thank him for recording this piece along with many others and posting it on Youtube for public viewing.

 NOTE: Dr. Pinkevicius is the webmaster of Secrets

 of Organ Playing (www.organduo.lt).
 He has recorded over 300 online podcasts with organists and builders from around the world, has written hundreds of articles on organ playing, teaches music at

 Vilnius University, teaches the organ through the Unda Maris studio in Vilnius, provides private instruction in organ playing, gives frequent recitals, has mentored many organ students from all over the globe, and has made many educational videos on various